-- contains or has the potential to contain a hazardous atmosphere; - contains a material that has the potential to engulf an entrant; - has an inside configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or a floor that slopes downward and tapers to a smaller cross-section; or - contains any other recognized serious hazards.
+- contains or has the potential to contain a hazardous atmosphere; - contains a material that has the potential for engulfing an entrant; - has an inside configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls, or a floor which slopes downward and tapers to a smaller cross-section; - · contains any other recognized serious hazards.

-Entry is when a person passes through an opening into a permit-required confined space.
+Entry is the action by which a person passes through an opening into a permit required confined space.

-An entry permit is a written or printed document that allows and controls entry into a permit-required space.
+An entry permit is the written or printed document that is provided to allow and control entry into a permit space.

-Engulfment is the surrounding, capturing, or both of an entrant by divided particulate matter or liquid.
+Engulfment is the surrounding, capturing, or both, of an entrant by divided particulate matter or liquid.

-A hazardous atmosphere is an atmosphere that may expose employees to the risk of death or incapacitation, injury, or illness due to oxygen deficiency or enrichment (less than one 9.50/0 or greater than 230/0 oxygen by volume), flammability, explosives, or toxicity.
+A hazardous atmosphere is one that may expose employees to risk of death or incapacitation, injury or illness by reason of oxygen deficiency or enrichment (less than 1 9.50/o or greater than 230/o oxygen by volume), flammability, explosive, or toxicity.

-A non-permit required confined space is a space that meets the definition of a confined space by configuration but which, after evaluation, is found not to contain, or with respect to atmospheric hazards, does not have the potential to contain any hazard capable of causing death or serious physical harm.
+A non-permit confined space is a space which, by configuration meets the definition of a confined space but which after evaluation is found not to contain or with respect to atmospheric hazards, does not have the potential to contain any hazard capable of causing death or serious physical harm.